 Chocolate cupcakes with mint filling: i.e. how to instill a unique touch to some old chocolate treats.

-So who are we to say no to this tempting chocolate and mint cupcakes?
+So who are we to say no to these tempting chocolate and mint cupcakes?

 Are you ready for some nasty baking?

-Ingredients to make chocolate cupcake with mint filling and a super delicious frosting
+Ingredients to make chocolate cupcakes with mint filling and a super delicious frosting

 For 12 cupcake